labhi-26/Cognifyz-Technologies-Data-Analysis-Project/README.md

 #### The most common rating range among the restaurants in the dataset falls between 3.0 and 4.0, inclusive, with a total of 4388 restaurants falling within this range.
 This finding highlights the prevalence of ratings clustered around this range, indicating a common level of satisfaction or perception among diners towards these establishments.

+### Calculate the average number of votes received by restaurants
+#### The average number of votes received by restaurants in the dataset is approximately 156.91.
+This statistic provides insight into the level of engagement and interaction with diners, indicating the typical number of votes that restaurants receive on the platform.